John Brown (Kentucky politician, born 1757): Virginia legislature

 Brown became politically active after being admitted to the bar.
 He was elected to the Virginia state Senate, succeeding William Christian, where he served from 1783 to 1788.
 He was succeeded by William Russell.

 The Virginia legislature sent him as a delegate to the Continental Congress in 1787 and 1788.
 When the U.S. Constitution became effective, Brown was twice elected to the U.S. House of Representatives, serving from 1789 to 1792.

-Kentucky statehood
+Kentucky statehood and Senate tenure

 As a Congressman representing Virginia, Brown introduced the petition for Kentucky Statehood.
 When Kentucky became a state in 1792, he resigned from the House on June 1, 1792.
 On June 18, the Kentucky legislature elected him to the United States Senate (as was the practice then) for a term ending in 1793.
 He was re-elected twice and served until 1805.
 He was President pro tem during the Eighth Congress.
 During Brown's Senate service, he moved to Frankfort, Kentucky, the capital of the state.

+Brown was one of four senators to oppose authorizing military force for the Quasi-War.